the7dorks/the7dorks.github.io/_posts/2021-11-16-build-day-attached-tracking-wheel.md

 ##### Holder-1.1.3

+###### Test

+We realized after adding the Lexan to the holder in order to carry a 3rd Mobile Goal, the goal had a hard time going into the holder without help from the wall.

 ###### Create

-We fixed the provblem with the holder with standoffs.
+We fixed the problem with the holder with standoffs that hook onto the top of the Mobile Goal when it goes up, making it work without a wall.

-###### Test

-We realized after adding the lexon to the holder in order to carry a 3rd Mobile Goal, the goal had a hard time going into the holder without help from the wall.
+<br class='print-only'><br class='print-only'><br class='print-only'>
 <img class="responsive-img" width="500" src="/assets/pics/building/robot-1/HolderNotWorking.PNG">